-Read more about unlimited broadband, why it isn't necessarily what it says on the tin and why 'truly unlimited' broadband may be the right service for your needs.
+Find out what unlimited broadband is, why it isn't necessarily what it says on the tin, and why 'truly unlimited' broadband may be what you’re really after.

 Unlimited broadband means being able to use the internet as much as you like with no restrictions or added charges - at least, that's what you'd be forgiven for assuming.

-But unlimited broadband packages aren't necessarily what they say on the tin - broadband providers now offer both unlimited and 'truly unlimited' broadband, and there are important differences between the two.
+But unlimited internet packages aren't necessarily what they seem - deal providers now offer both unlimited and truly unlimited broadband, and there are important differences between the two.

-Such policies limit the amount you can download at certain times of the day or decrease your download speed during peak hours.
+Unlimited broadband providers are likely to enforce a traffic management policy.
+These policies limit the amount you can download at certain times of the day, or decrease your download speed during peak hours.

-These restrictions are designed to provide users with a better service.
-Sharing a broadband connection through a telephone exchange means that your connection is affected by fellow users, and this is why your connection is slower in the evening, when more people are online.
+These restrictions are designed to provide everyone with a smoother service.
+Sharing a broadband connection through a telephone exchange means that your connection is affected by other users - this is why your connection is slower in the evening, when more people are online.

-These are broadband packages with no usage caps, no fair usage policy and no network-wide traffic management.
-This means that if you're an avid online gamer or are constantly downloading music, TV and films, you'll never be penalised or charged.
-If you're constantly online, work from home or are part of a large household who are all likely to use the internet a significant amount, then a truly unlimited package could be the answer.
+Truly unlimited broadband are packages with no usage caps, no fair usage policy and no network-wide traffic management.

+Before you start looking for broadband deals, you should consider what sort of internet user you are.
+If you're constantly online, or are part of a household who are likely to use the internet a significant amount, then a truly unlimited package could be the answer.

-Fibre optic offers the fastest broadband connection available, but you'll need to check that it's available in your area - simply enter Gocompare.com's quote process, type in your postcode and see what's available.
+Fibre optic offers the fastest broadband connection available, but you'll need to check that it's available in your area – when you compare unlimited broadband deals simply enter your postcode and you’ll be able to see what's available in your area.